RiverReports logo

 Forty-five minutes northwest of Bend, the Metolius is a spring creek of uncommon beauty.
 Crystal-clear, ice-cold water (42-45°F year-round) emerges from the base of Black Butte and flows through a ponderosa pine forest.
 Redband rainbows average 10-14 inches with fish to 20 inches possible.
 Brown trout run 12-18 inches.
 Bull trout—the trophies—range from 3-15 lbs, with most in the 4-8 lb range.

-Important Note: Professional guiding is NOT allowed on public water.
-You're on your own here.
+Important Note: Professional guiding on public water is extremely limited—only a handful of USFS permits exist, so effectively you're on your own here.
 The flip side: it's less crowded and more personal.

 Character: This is demanding water.
 The extreme clarity means fish see everything, and the consistent temperature creates predictable but exacting hatches.
 Long leaders (12+ feet), fine tippets (5X-7X), and precise fly selection are required.
 A 4-5 weight rod handles most situations; bring a 6-weight if you're specifically targeting bull trout.